Skip to content

 3. Search files by path or pattern across the project.

-4. Optionally execute a shell command for verification or build/run modes.
+4. Optionally execute a shell command for runtime-owned verification.

 That is the full contract.
-HELIX assumes nothing else — no tracker, no queue, no execution loop, no IDE integration, no language toolchain.
-Items 1–3 are required; item 4 is optional and only some routes (build, run, commit, release) make use of it.
+HELIX assumes nothing else: no tracker, no queue, no execution loop, no IDE integration, no language toolchain.
+Items 1 through 3

 Per-runtime install guides

-Each guide is self-contained: file layout, install steps, invocation, and verification for one runtime.
+Each guide names the file layout, install steps, invocation, and verification for one runtime.
 Pick the one that matches your environment; install more than one if you use more than one.

 Source of truth

-• Skills — the single routing skill with one public entry point (helix), one routing table, and one set of per-mode workflow contracts.
+• Skills: the HELIX skill with one public entry point (helix), one routing table, and one set of per-mode workflow contracts.
 There are no separate public helix-* skills.

-When a per-runtime guide and the skill or catalog disagree, the skill and catalog win.
+When a per-runtime guide and the skill or catalog disagree, the skill and catalog govern.

 No-fork policy